Adv13/MediathequeProject/README.md

 # MediathequeProject
-Do frontend and backend on a project for the training fullstack dev.
+Do frontend and backend on a project for the fullstack dev training.